johannal/SolarSystem/CustomInstrumentsDemo.md

 Right away I can see that when I'm parsing data, the main thread's activity spikes.
 My guess is that I'm doing the parsing on the main thread which is not a receipe for a smooth UI.
 I should really move that to a background thread.

-So some really quick insight into my performance issue here, by just adding a log and a couple of signposts.
+So with just a log and a couple of signposts, I got some quick insight into my performance issue.

 But, with the new tools, you can do way more.
-You can create fully Custom Intruments by using the same technology that all of our bundled instruments are built with.

 Let me show you a Custom Instruments package that my teammate Daniel sent me.
-It visualizes signposts that he put in our networking framework.
+So this visualizes signposts that he put in our networking framework.

 I can see details about the package.
 I'll click install, and it shows up in right here in the template chooser.
 I'll select it, and click record, which launches my app.